subhankar235/AetherOS.ai/Docs/steps-backend.md

 ```

 Agents are deliberately built **after** every piece of infrastructure they depend on — never build an agent against a mocked integration client with the intent to "wire up the real one later."
 Each phase's exit criteria must genuinely pass against real (or realistically sandboxed) dependencies before moving to the next phase.

+Remember the split established in Phase 5/6: **Clerk = who is logged in.
+Google OAuth = what that logged-in user has connected.** Every future phase that needs "the current user" should reach for `get_current_user()` (Clerk-backed); every phase that needs "send an email on their behalf" should reach for the `google_integrations`-backed clients — never conflate the two token stores.

 *End of Document.*